juntao/arenztopia/content/tourism.md

 *5403 High Street*

 Olb City Monument $ A huge, hollow column that commemorates the founding of Olb City.
-Pay 2$ to climb 500 steps and look at dizzying veiws of the city.
+Pay 2$ to climb 500 steps and look at dizzying views of the city.
 *Monument Plaza, East Main Street*

 Inca National Historical Site $ This monumental Incan temple was built to honor the earth goddess Pachamama, who was believed to live in Mount Arenztopia.
 The fascinating, well-written signs invite you into ancient history at a fee of 4$.
-You can read more about it below at the bottom of this page.
+You can read more about it below at the very bottom of this page.
 *9700 Temple Avenue*